| Home | History | Contact Us | Church | Wildlife | Landscape | Towne Family | Corpus Christi College & Bishop Richard Fox | The Village

 The population of Braceby rose rapidly from 71 in 1801 to 155 in 1841, living in 33 houses.
 By 1861 there were 168 people living in 37 houses.
 Most were farm labourers and desperately poor.
 However the village did have its blacksmith, carpenter and shopkeeper as well as a schoolmistress.

 In 1870, well into the period of Victorian church rebuilding, the Chancel was rebuilt to a simple design by Ewan Christian, RIBA.
-There is no indication of how this was funded, but traditionally the Rector was responsible for the repair of the chancel.
-When he died in 1890 Rev. Bland left over £10,000, so perhaps he paid.
+The cost of £138 was funded by the Ecclesiastical Commissioners who were reluctant to accept their responsibility for the full costs, but eventually accepted it after correspondence with Rev. Bland.
 It appears that there was no money or will to do more and therefore the rest of St. Margaret’s church remains largely unchanged.

 TWENTIETH CENTURY